We believe:

 Who are your typical clients?

-I work with a wide variety of people and believe good design should be made accessible to all.
+We work with a wide variety of people and believe good design should be made accessible to all.

 The common thread is that they all desire a home that will be their sanctuary; one that will complement their lifestyle and taste.